 “Nature’s Notebook”: “A national, online program where amateur and professional naturalists regularly record observations of plants and animals to generate long-term data sets used for scientific discovery and decision-making.”

-Go Botany (New England Wildflower Society): Provides keys for identifying plants and online tools to share photos and plant information with others.
+Go Botany (Native Plant Trust): Provides keys for identifying plants and online tools to share photos and plant information with others.

 1 Primack, Richard B., Walden Warming: Climate Change Comes to Thoreau’s Woods (Chicago: University of Chicago Press, 2014)

 Kass Hogan, PhD, has a background in ecology, psychology, and education.
 Her academic research, publications, and presentations have focused on how young people learn about complex ecosystem dynamics.